-Charles Osborn, when at home in the holidays, had a vifit from a school-fellow who was just entered as a midshipman on board a man of war.
+Charles Ofborn, when at home in the holidays, had a vifit from a school-fellow who was just entered as a midshipman on board a man of war.
 Tom Hardy (that was his name) was a freehearted spirited lad, and a favourite among his companions; but he never liked his book, and had left school ignorant of almost every thing he came there to learn.
-What was worfe, he had got a contempt for learning of all kinds, and was fond of showing it.
-"What does your father mean," fays he to Charles, " to keep you moping and studying over things of no use in the world but to plague folks?-Why can't you go into his majesty's service, like like me, and be made a gentleman of?
+What was worse, he had got a contempt for learning of all kinds, and was fond of shewing it.
+What does your father mean," fays he to Charles, "to keep you moping and studying over things of no use inthe world but to plague folks?-Why can't you go into his majesty's service like like me, and be made a gentleman of?
 You are old enough, and I know you are a lad of spirit."
-This kind of talk made some impression upon young Ofborn.
+This kind of talk made fome impression upon young Ofborn.
 He became less attentive to the lessons his father fet him, and less willing to enter into instructive conversation.
-This change gave his father much concern; but as he knew the cause, he thought it best, instead of employing direct authority, to attempt to give a new impression to his son's mind, which might counteract the effects of his cornpanion's fuggestions.
+This change gave his father much concern; but as he knew the cause, he thought it best, instead of employing direct authority, to attempt to give a new impression to his son's mind, which might counteract the effects of his companion's fuggestions.

-Being acquainted with an East India captain who was on the point of sailing, he went with his son to pay him a farewel visit on board his ship.
-They were shewn all about the vessel, and viewed all the preparations for so long a voyage.
-They saw her weigh anchor and unfurther sails; and they took leave of their friend amid the shouts of the seamen and all the bustle of departure.
+Being acquainted with an East-India captain who was on the point of failing, he went with his fon to pay him a farewel visit on board his ship.
+They were shewn all about the vessel, and viewed all the preparations for fo long a voyage.
+They faw her weigh anchor and unfurl her fails; and they took leave of their friend amid the shouts of the seamen and all the buftle of departure.